 - If ringworm is present, antifungal medication will be prescribed.

 - Some medications must be injected by a veterinarian while other medication can be administered by you at home.

-It is important that you work with your veterinarian to accurately describe the symptoms of cat skin conditions.
+It is important that you work with your veterinarian to accurately describe the symptoms of your cat's skin conditions.
 Then, your vet will perform a thorough exam and recommend the appropriate treatment.

 Schedule an appointment with your veterinarian as soon as you notice any changes in your cat’s grooming behavior, excessive itchiness, or if you notice red, scaly patches on your cat’s skin.
-Can skin conditions can quickly worsen becoming more difficult and costly to treat.
+Skin conditions can quickly worsen becoming more difficult and costly to treat.
 Early detection and treatment is key in the fight against cat skin problems.
-Schedule an exam with a veterinarian from The Drake Center for Veterinary Care by calling (760) 456-9556.
+Schedule an exam with a veterinarian from The Drake Center For Veterinary Care by calling (760) 456-9556.